JimberSoftware/docs/company/customers/customers.md

 # Customers
 > [!WARNING]
-> This *`Customers`* section is exclusively available for **integrators**.
+> This *`Customers`* section is exclusively available for **partners**.
 If you are an end customer, you will be directly redirected to the Network Isolation configuration of your company.

 In our platform, a **customer** refers to a company intending to use Network Isolation.
 Integrators have the capability to manage these customers, ensuring seamless operations and service delivery.